socialfoundations/folktables/README.md

 ## References
 <a id="1">[1]</a>
 M. Bao, A. Zhou, S. Zottola, B. Brubach, S. Desmarais, A. Horowitz, K. Lum, and S. Venkatasubramanian.
-It’s compaslicated: The messy relationship between rai datasets and algorithmic fairness benchmarks. arXiv preprint arXiv:2106.05498, 2021.
+It’s compaslicated: The messy relationship between RAI datasets and algorithmic fairness benchmarks. arXiv preprint arXiv:2106.05498, 2021.

 <a id="2">[2]</a>
 R. Abebe, K. Aruleba, A. Birhane, S. Kingsley, G. Obaido, S. L. Remy, and S. Sadagopan.
-Narratives and counternarratives on data sharing in africa.
+Narratives and counternarratives on data sharing in Africa.
 In Proc. of the ACM Conference on Fairness, Accountability, and Transparency, pages 329–341, 2021.